Our Favourite Scuba Dive Sites Around The World

 A number of our destination specialists are keen divers, some are qualified instructors.
 Here they pick out their own favourite scuba diving sites from around the world.

 As an experienced diver who has explored many dive sites throughout the world, I can guarantee that you really can not get a much better scuba diving experience than in the crystal clear waters of the Caribbean, off Belize.
-Here the world’s second longest barrier reef, at nearly 300 kilometres, is teeming with life and waiting to be explored.
+Here the world’s second longest barrier reef, at nearly 300 km (186 miles), is teeming with life and waiting to be explored.

 The coral reef rivals that of anywhere else I have been, with its array of beautifully-coloured soft and hard corals and abundant sea life such as turtles, moray eels, reef sharks and spotted eagle rays.
 We work closely with Turneffe Flats who operate three, four and seven night diving packages from their wonderful family run lodge on Turneffe Atoll.
 The diving here is both peaceful and pristine — you will barely see another boat and each and every dive is incredibly different.